 It is no exaggeration to write: Colorado has something for everyone.
-Noted for its diverse geography, the state offers any view one’s heart desires and as much (or as little) privacy as you want.
-Its world-renowned ski slopes, cultural amenities, and Western America rugged appeal are only enhanced by its adjacency to the American Midwest’s congeniality, an attitude that Colorado easily embraces.
+Noted for its diverse geography, the state offers any view one’s heart desires.
+It also affords as much (or as little) privacy as desired.
+Its world-renowned ski slopes, cultural amenities, and Western America’s rugged appeal are only enhanced by its adjacency to the American Midwest’s congeniality, an attitude Colorado easily embraces.

 What Should You Build In Colorado?